samlev/programming-is-hard/003_LetsBeLoopy.md

 try to run forever.

 ###I want to stop again, this is hard
 Don't give up just yet.
-Let's simplify it down a a little more.
+Let's simplify it down a little more.
 Pretend for a moment that this was how your code looked.

 ```